March is National Vision Awareness Month - Lutein, Zeaxanthan, Glutathione, Bilberry, Anti-oxidants

 The origin of cataract formation and macular degeneration is ultimately related to damage caused by compounds known as free radicals.
 In essence, a free radical is a highly reactive molecule that can bind to and destroy body components.
 Free radical or "oxidative" damage is what makes us age.
 In addition to their role in causing cataracts and macular degeneration, free radicals have also been shown to be responsible for the initiation of many diseases including the two biggest killers of Americans--heart disease and cancer.

 As with most diseases, prevention or treatment of cataract or macular degeneration at an early stage is more effective than trying to reverse the disease process.
 Since free radical damage appears to be the primary factor, individuals with cataracts should avoid direct sunlight, bright light, and wear protective lenses (sunglasses) when outdoors.
-In addition, individuals with either cataracts or macular degeneration should also greatly increase intake of dietary compounds known as antioxidants which prevent free radical damage.
+In addition, individuals with either cataracts or macular degeneration should also greatly increase intake of dietary compounds known as antioxidants and antioxidant enzymes which prevent free radical damage.

 The best foods to prevent cataracts and macular degeneration are fruits and vegetables.
 Numerous studies have shown that individuals consuming more fruits and vegetables are less likely to develop cataracts or macular degeneration compared to individuals who do not regularly consume fruits and vegetables.
 Fresh fruits and vegetables are rich in a broad range of antioxidant compounds including vitamin C, carotenes, flavonoids, and glutathione.
 All of these antioxidants are critically involved in important mechanisms which prevent the development of cataracts and macular degeneration.